Thinker (DC Comics): Film

-An original version of the unnamed Thinker appears in The Suicide Squad, portrayed by Peter Capaldi.
-This version is Dr. Gaius Grieves, a Scottish, sociopathic metahuman geneticist who was employed by Corto Maltese's dictatorship and the U.S. government for the secretive "Project Starfish".
+An original incarnation of the Thinker, Dr. Gaius Grieves, appears in The Suicide Squad, portrayed by Peter Capaldi.
+This version is a Scottish, sociopathic metahuman geneticist who was employed by Corto Maltese's dictatorship and the U.S. government for the secretive "Project Starfish".
 Over the course of 30 years, he studied and experimented on the alien Starro within the Nazi-era research facility Jötunheim, using the Corto Maltesean government's enemies as test subjects.
 After an anti-American dictatorship takes over the Corto Maltesean government and kills his scientific staff with the intention of weaponizing Starro in the present, Grieves sides with them to save himself by claiming that only he can control the creature.
 However, he is captured by the Suicide Squad, whom Amanda Waller sent to destroy Project Starfish and bury its U.S. ties, and forced to help them infiltrate Jötunheim until they accidentally release Starro, who kills Grieves in retaliation for experimenting on it.